 Why do we use sound in meditation?
 “By sound one becomes liberated [Anavrittih shabdai],” is the concluding verse of the Brahma Sutras (4.4.22).
 How is this so?

-Why do we use sound in meditation?
 Why not use one of the other senses or faculties, since touch, sight, taste, and smell must also possess increasingly subtler forms until they reach the point of their emerging?
 It is true that these four faculties do have subtle forms, but only sound reaches to the ultimate point of emergence.

 The five senses correspond to the five elements of which all things consist.
 Those elements are ether [akasha], air [vayu], fire [agni], water [apah], and earth [prithvi].
 That is, their grossest forms are those of sound [shabda], sight [drishti], touch [sparsha], taste [rasa], and smell [gandha] as perceived by the bodily senses.
 Because of this we use these terms to refer to them.
 But the water element is not just the liquid we call water, it is much more, having roots in the astral and causal planes.
 The same is true of the other elements.